Neapolitan-Italian red-sauce fare since 1919.

 "Back in February, Adams joined Bronx elected officials for a meal at Mario’s — the 102-year-old red sauce anchor on Arthur Avenue in the Bronx — which a spokesperson confirmed consisted of escarole and beans, pasta primavera, and pasta marinara.
 He talked about supporting hospitality workers at the meal, according to Norwood News.
 It was around this time that he’d been seen eating fish, despite claiming he’s vegan.
 “I am perfectly imperfect and have occasionally eaten fish,” Adams admitted, according to NY1." - Melissa McCart

-"For a Father’s Day filled with lasagna and ravioli, grab a reservation at landmark Arthur Avenue restaurant Mario’s, a century-old red sauce establishment in the Bronx." - Eater Staff
+"For a Father’s Day filled with lasagna and ravioli, I’d grab a reservation at the landmark Arthur Avenue red‑sauce restaurant Mario’s, a century‑old establishment in the Bronx — and cap the meal off with a gorgeous walking tour along the historic strip." - Eater Staff